TravonteD/luapack/README.md

 Luapack is a package manager that utilizes Neovim's built in packaging system (see `:h packages` for more information).
 It is intended for use with a primarily Lua configuration.

 ## Installation
+### Before installing please read!!
+Luapack uses features from the latest neovim-nightly, it will *_not_* work if you are not on the latest build.

 Using git:

 Clone the repository into your preferred package directory under 'luapack/opt/luapack'